ec-europa/toolkit/docs/building-codebase.md

 <details><p><summary>execute <code>./toolkit/phing build-subsite-dev</code></summary>

 Builds all resources and symlinks the individual modules, themes and libraries to their location in the lib/ folder.
-The `lib/` folder effectively becomes a mirror of `build/sites/default`.
+The `build/sites/default` folder effectively becomes a mirror of `lib/`.
 </p></details>

 <details><p><summary>execute <code>./toolkit/phing build-subsite-dist</code></summary></p>

-Build the disstribution files for a single subsite.
-You can change the subsite either through changing the property in your build properties file or through defining it in the command itself with the `-D'subsite'=` option.
+Build the distribution files for a single subsite, you can change the subsite either through changing the property in your build properties file or through defining it in the command itself with the `-D 'subsite'=` option.

 This build will only build the files necessary for deployment.
 The result of the build will be compressed and uploaded to github when your project gets tagged